SkyTruth/CrowdProjects/Data/FrackFinder/PA/2013/README.md

 1. Generate Input Tasks
 -----------------------

-An explanation of how the input task queries were determined can be found in `2013/Tadpole/README.md`
+An explanation of how the input task queries were determined can be found above in `Tadpole Step 3`

 Output from `Tadpole` was processed into a set of input tasks for MoorFrog using the following
 commands:

->       ./bin/taskGenerator.py ../Tadpole/transform/stats/tadpole-stats.shp input_tasks/from_internal.json -query "p_crd_a >= 66 AND crowd_sel = 'pad' AND class = 'internal'" --add-info-class=internal
+>       ./Transformations_and_QAQC/MoorFrog/bin/taskGenerator.py Transformations_and_QAQC/Tadpole/transform/stats/tadpole-stats.shp Transformations_and_QAQC/MoorFrog/input_tasks/from_internal.json -query "p_crd_a >= 66 AND crowd_sel = 'pad' AND class = 'internal'" --add-info-class=internal
->       ./bin/taskGenerator.py ../Tadpole/transform/stats/tadpole-stats.shp input_tasks/from_public.json -query "p_crd_a >= 70 AND crowd_sel = 'pad' AND class = 'public'" --add-info-class=public
+>       ./Transformations_and_QAQC/MoorFrog/bin/taskGenerator.py Transformations_and_QAQC/Tadpole/transform/stats/tadpole-stats.shp Transformations_and_QAQC/MoorFrog/input_tasks/from_public.json -query "p_crd_a >= 70 AND crowd_sel = 'pad' AND class = 'public'" --add-info-class=public
->       CrowdProjects/bin/mergeFiles.py input_tasks/from_* input_tasks/combined_input_tasks.json
+>       ~/GitHub/CrowdProjects/bin/mergeFiles.py Transformations_and_QAQC/MoorFrog/input_tasks/from_internal.json Transformations_and_QAQC/MoorFrog/input_tasks/from_public.json Transformations_and_QAQC/MoorFrog/input_tasks/combined_input_tasks.json